Addictions aren’t always about drugs and alcohol.

 I offer individual therapy to help my clients heal from codependency issues.

-I also offer a Life After Divorce Group, where people weathering similar circumstances can help support, encourage, and keep each other accountable for the lifestyle changes that will promote healthy healing and growth.
+I also offer recovery groups where people weathering similar circumstances can help support, encourage, and keep each other accountable for the lifestyle changes that will promote healthy healing and growth.